kromerh/my-portfolio/README.md

 - Install libraries:
-  - `npm install --save bootstrap font-awesome devicons devicon-2.2`
+  - `npm install --save bootstrap font-awesome devicons devicon-2.2 jquery jquery.easing popper.js prerender-spa-plugin`

-- Adapt App.vue and main.js, as well as index.html according to tutorial steps
+- Adapt App.vue and main.js, webpack.prod.conf.js, as well as index.html according to tutorial (or content in this repo!)
-  - `npm install --save jquery jquery.easing popper.js`

-- set up resume.css (taken from https://github.com/derwentx/portfolio-files)
+- set up src/assets/resume.css (taken from https://github.com/derwentx/portfolio-files)

-- follow the steps in the tutorial
- - `npm install --save prerender-spa-plugin`
+- dev: `npm run dev`
 - build: `npm run build`

+## Note on hosting repository github sites:

+This will not work, because by default the default path of the github pages is kromerh/css... so when the page is looking for the css, it will start from this path and not go down into the repository.
+If for another user this page should be created, host it in the github pages.
+Or look for a workaround to this.

 # ToDo